Content is King – Quality SEO content and Google Penguin Reality

 Of course not!
 You would think long and hard about your words!

 Would you not present yourself according to the groups you look to represent?

-If you’re pitching to tech savvy people, make sure your design appeals to them and is not recognizable as a template if it is one.
+If you’re pitching to tech-savvy people, make sure your web design appeals to them and is not recognizable as a template if it is one.

-If seniors are your audience, don’t use colors and shapes that would appeal more to children, etc.
+If seniors are your audience, don’t use colours and shapes that would appeal more to children, etc.